rationalagents/twbxless/README.md

 Total,2003,female,16,0.076,0
 ...
 ```

-## FAQ
+## Use FAQs

 ### Does twbxless provide access to the external data sources used to make a workbook?

-No. It only reads the data that's directly in the .twbx file.
+No. twbxless only reads the data that's stored within the .twbx/.hyper files, data that can be viewed in Tableau desktop
+by anyone who downloads the .twbx file.

 ### Does Google Sheets' IMPORTDATA work with http:<nolink>//localhost:8080 URLs?